xcart/xcart-docs/_pages/kb_en/modules/square.md

 order: 269
 published: true
 ---
 The addon [Square Payments](https://market.x-cart.com/addons/square.html "Square") provides an integration with Square, a PCI compliant payment solution.
 Square is compatible with all types of devices: desktop, tablet and mobile and also supports offline in-person payments.
-Square payment is integrated with X-Cart via Square API that keep customers on your site during checkout and credit card data submission.
+Square payment is integrated with X-Cart via Square API that keeps customers on your site during checkout and credit card data submission.

-The inntegration is available for the US, Canada, Japan, Australia and the UK.
+The integration is available for the US, Canada, Japan, Australia and the UK.

-{% note warning %}
-To start accepting payments with Square make sure the Square Payments addon is installed and enabled as described in {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.{% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %}.
-{% endnote %}

 {% toc %}